-To ensure our civil engineering students are prepared for future success in their careers, the department follows a formal procedure in the development of curriculum and the assessment of the program.
-With the help of our constituents, we identify career objectives a civil engineer should be able to meet within a few years after graduation.
-We periodically survey our alumni and their employers to find out how well these objectives are being met.
-We also survey and assess students throughout the duration of the BS program to determine if they are acquiring the skills and knowledge they will need to achieve the defined career objectives.
-The program is outcomes based—based on what our students know and can do, not based on what is covered in class—and devoted to continuous improvement.
+The Department follows a formal procedure to develop curriculum and assess its program to ensure students are prepared to become leaders and have successful careers.
+We collect feedback from constituents (alumni and industry professionals) in order to identify career objectives appropriate for a civil engineer within a few years of graduation.
+We periodically survey alumni and their employers to determine how well these objectives are being met.
+We also survey and assess students at various points in the BS program to ensure they are acquiring the skills and knowledge associated with the defined career objectives.
+The program is based on what our students know and can do, not on what is covered in class.
+The Department is devoted to continuous improvement.

 The Department of Civil, Structural and Environmental Engineering has developed formal procedures for self-evaluation and continuous improvement designed to sustain a civil engineering education of increasing high quality and meet the accreditation requirements of ABET.
 Key components of this program include: